Melodrama (Lorde album): Music and lyrics

 Among the album's inspirations were the deaths of David Bowie (left) and Prince (right).

 Lorde's vocals on Melodrama have been noted for her emotional and multitrack delivery.
 She cites the emotional vocals of Kate Bush and Sinéad O'Connor, as well as Laurie Anderson's use of vocoder as inspiration for her vocal delivery on the album.
 The Daily Telegraph writer Neil McCormick noted that Lorde's vocals locate "different levels of intimacy in different vocal timbres, multi-tracking her voice so that it often sounds like songs are being delivered by competing versions of herself".
 According to NME, different personae of Lorde, ranging from the "strong, composed young woman" to the hidden "psycho", are showcased through her vocal performances on the album.

 Melodrama is built around Antonoff's signature production, which incorporates drums, synths, layered vocals and straightforward hooks.
 Lorde and Antonoff met in early 2014 at a Grammy after-party and later had several "exploratory" writing sessions before Lorde hired him as the main co-writer on the album.
 Lorde worked on Melodrama in Antonoff's Rough Customer Studios in New York City and at her home in New Zealand.
 The song structures on the record are traditional in construction, with piano-based melodies in contrast with the hip-hop influences on Lorde's first album.
 The singer took a classicist approach, usually composing a melody and then trying different vocal falsettos; Lorde said that because of this, the whole album can be played in acoustic form.
 She also cited her desire to explore a "cathartic mode" for the album.
 Several publications noted its maximalist pop production, a departure from the singer's signature minimalist style.
-Melodrama has been described by critics as a pop, electropop, and art pop record.
+Melodrama has been described by critics as a pop, electropop, synth-pop, and art pop record.

 The album's lyrics are about heartbreak and solitude.
 Though it has been denied by Lorde, music critics have described Melodrama as a loose concept album.
 Lorde has stated that the record has only a loose narrative; it follows the framework of a single house party, and the events and moods that ensue.
 According to the singer, the album's shift in narrative focuses on "I" in contrast with Pure Heroines inclusion of "we" and "us".
 Lorde wanted to showcase contrast, going from "big and grand" to "really tiny and intimate", as well as desired to reference personal events, headlines and themes associated with the World Wide Web.
 She drew inspiration from Paul Simon's 1986 album Graceland, describing it as "enlightenment after love lost".
 She also mentioned the 2016 song "Somebody Else" by English band the 1975 as a track that provided influence on the tones, colours and emotions of the album.
 Lorde uses numerous metaphors on Melodrama, such as the teeth of great white sharks, continuing her incorporation of teeth in her lyrics.